LeviLumos/dotfile/README.md

 # dotfile
-config about software in linux
+config of software in window and linux.